Science Grants in Australia

 National Science Week Grants 2026

 Grants of between $2,000 and $20,000 to support the delivery of science engagement activities during National Science Week 2026 (15-23 August 2026).
-The program aims to inspire wide community participation in STEM, celebrate Australian scientists, and encourage public interest in science pursuits through innovative engagement activities.
+The program aims to inspire community participation in STEM, celebrate Australian scientists, and encourage public interest in science pursuits through innovative engagement activities.

 Grant information is sourced from official government websites and updated regularly.
 Program details, eligibility and closing dates change — always verify with the official source before applying.
 Last data update: February 2026.